tmtmtm/bashible/README.md

   - does not re-implement The World (if you want a remote access, use ssh or pdsh, use bash for loops, etc.)
   - helper functions (files editing, etc.)

-  At the moment it is used on the Centos Linux only.
-May not work on other platforms (sed, netstat, etc. may behave differently).
+At the moment, bashible is used on my Centos Linux only.
+It may not work on other platforms (sed, netstat, etc. may behave differently).

 Suggestions are welcome! :-)

 ## Example